midflow/RowaKit/README.md

 - **Why pnpm?** Strict dependency isolation and workspace monorepo support.
 - **TypeScript**: All packages are TypeScript-first with strict mode.
 - **Testing**: Vitest + React Testing Library for comprehensive coverage.

+---

+## Origin

+RowaKit was created for real-world admin panels and data-heavy business apps, not generic spreadsheets.
+Born from internal tools, now open for all.

 See [DOCUMENTATION_INDEX.md](DOCUMENTATION_INDEX.md) for contributor documentation.